Should You Make the Switch to SuccessFactors Onboarding 2.0?

 These are all actual requirements from customers and not something we can currently cater for in the way clients really want.
 Not everyone reads the many emails we send them and we have to recognise that different age demographics respond better to some communication methods than others.

-Once Onboarding 2.0 is more settled, it’s time to consider the new hire’s experience just as much as the business need to streamline a data-driven paperwork process.
+Once Onboarding 2.0 is more settled, it’s time to consider the new hire’s experience just as much as the business necessity to streamline a data-driven paperwork process.
 Please put the "experience" in HXM!

 In my next post I'll go through the process steps and features in more detail, including screenshots.
+You can also read more about my lessons learnt from implementing 2.0.
 Meanwhile, get in touch and arrange a demo and a chat about the new Onboarding 2.0 solution to help you decide if you should make the switch.